Home » Portfolio » somnipax » Anti-snoring mouthpiece<br> somnipax guard

 Photos for download [Link]

-somnipax guard is manufactured in Switzerland to the highest quality standards, in compliance with ISO 13485.
+somnipax guard large is manufactured in Switzerland to the highest quality standards, in compliance with ISO 13485.

 There’s a quick and easy test you can do at home to work out which size mouthguard is right for you.

-Bite down on a small piece of cardboard and measure the width of your bite.
-Then compare your measurements with the width of the somnipax guard and somnipax guard mouthpieces.
+For the patients: Bite down on a small piece of cardboard and measure the width of your bite.
+Then compare your measurements with the width of the somnipax guard standard and somnipax guard large mouthpieces.

 Instructions – How can I work out which size mouthpiece is right for me?
 [Link]